 to move the compassion of men.
-Secondly, he observes that, strange to say, Andokides has always come safely through his perils; but that it would be wrong to suppose the gods capable of protecting him ;---an awkward allusion to the natural inference. and almost a prophecy of acquittal.
-Thirdly, in noticing the charges brought by Andokides against Kephisios, he allows that there is something in them. and objects to them only as irrelevant; thus needlessly throwing over his own colleague, the leader of the prosecution.
+Secondly, he observes that, strange to say, Andokides has always come safely through his perils; but that it would be wrong to suppose the gods capable of protecting him;-an awkward allusion to the natural inference, and almost a prophecy of acquittal.
+Thirdly, in noticing the charges brought by Andokides against Kephisios, he allows that there is something in them, and objects to them only as irrelevant; thus needlessly throwing over his own colleague, the leader of the prosecution.
 Fourthly, he ends by begging the court to remember a saying of his own grandfather-that, in certain cases, it was the duty of the judges to be prejudiced against the accused.
 Any one of these faults would have been striking: taken together, they make the authorship of Lysias inconceivable.

-It is a further question whether this Accusation Was the author a was written by a contemporary of Lysias and was contemporary of Lysias and was actually delivered in the Mysteries-trial, or is merely later a rhetorical exercise of later date.
+It is a further question whether this Accusation Was the author a was written by a contemporary of Lysias and was contemporary of Lysias and Lysias a actually delivered in the Mysteries-trial, or is merely later soa rhetorical exercise of later date.
 Those who take the latter view, lay stress upon the discrepancies between this speech and the speech of Andokides On the Mysteries.
 Two of these discrepancies are important.
 (1) Andokides complains of having been specially charged with denouncing his own father (De Myst. § 19): here, he is only accused generally of denouncing his kinsfolk (§ 23).
-Again (2) he speaks of having been charged with placing a suppliant's bough in the temple at Elevisis (De Myst. \S 110); here nothing of the kind is mentioned.
+Again (2) he speaks of having been charged with placing a suppliant's bough in the temple at Eleusis (De Myst. § 110); here nothing of the kind is mentioned.
 But in regard to such differences, it should be remembered that this speech, itself mutilated, was not the only one for the prosecution; and that, where the subjects of accusation were so large and covered so many years, it would have been strange if every point had been touched by every accuser.
 On the other hand a rhetorician who had prepared himself by studying the Speech On the Mysteries would have aimed at a more exact correspondence with it.
 He would probably have taken the charges against Andokides in the order set by his model, and have given paragraph for paragraph, or at least topic for topic.
-He must have been a subtle artist indeed. if with a general agreement he combined so many intentional differences of detail.
+He must have been a subtle artist indeed, if with a general agreement he combined so many intentional differences of detail.
 It may be noticed that in § 46 Andokides is said to be 'upwards of forty years old.'
-This statement has been used as an argument for the late origin of the speech by those who identify the orator Andokides with the general named by Thucydides (I. 51) as holding a command in 435 B.C.
-But if, as is most probable, the general was the grandfather of the orator. and the age of the latter in 399 B.C. was really about forty, then the statement in § 46 is one reason the more for ascribing the speech to a contemporary of Andokides1.
-As regards the faults of expression, of method or of general tone, these help to disprove the authorship of Lysias; but they are not of a kind which help to prove that the author was a late sophist.
-Bad taste is of no age: and the fact of being contemporary with Lysias need not have given a good style to Epichares or Melêtos.
+This statement has been used as an argument for the late origin of the speech by those who identify the orator Andokides with the general named by Thucydides (1.
+51) as holding a command in 435 B.C.
+But if, as is most probable, the general was the grandfather of the orator, and the age of the latter in 399 B.C. was really about forty, then the statement in § 46 is one reason the more for ascribing the speech to a contemporary of Andokides.
+As regards the faults of expression, of method or of general tone, these help to disprove the authorship of Lysias; but they are not of a kind which help to prove that the a common mistake in later times.
+The author of the Plutarchic Life of Andokides, for instance, puts his birth in 468 B. C.